yomboy222/spellbinder/readme.txt

 consider marking words not necessary for level-solving as "bonus words". this would be a way to make red-herring words come across as positive, rather than as annoyances. exact definition might be tricky. can't just be "there exists a solution that doesn't involve the word", because could be two equally good (to be precise, say equally long) solutions to the level. more likely -- "any solution that involves this word could be simplified to remove it," but might be annoying to program automatic way to detect this.

-when changing object in inventory, don't change inventory order

 look up promise architecture (for images loading) and async/await just to be aware of it.

-notification sound for messages and an initial visual effect to draw attention

 PHASE 2 STUFF: